Table of contents

 Stacks

 A single unit of objects in Java is referred to as a collection.
 A collection is a framework that allows us to store and modify a group of objects.
-Java Collections can perform all data operations such as searching, sorting, insertion, manipulation, and deletion.
+Java Collections can perform various data operations, including searching, sorting, insertion, manipulation, and deletion.

 JDK 1.2 introduced the collection framework.
 It is present in the Java.util.Collection package.
 It contains three sections as given below: